 Investments are defined as those financial instruments with terms in excess of three months from the date of purchase and certain other securities held for the production of revenue.
 Investments in U.S. Government securities and equities, are recorded at fair value.
 Fair value of the external investment trusts are equal to the value of the pool shares.
-There are two individual trusts that compose the balance of the external collective trusts.
-The Office of the Commissioner of Financial Regulation of the State of Maryland is the oversight agency for one of the trusts.
-The Office of the Comptroller of the Currency of the United States Department of Treasury is the oversight agency for the other trust.
+There are three individual trusts, with three separate oversight agencies, that compose the balance of the external collective trusts.
+The Office of the Commissioner of Financial Regulation of the State of Maryland, The Office of the Comptroller of the Commonwealth of Massachusetts, and The Office of the Comptroller of the Currency of the United States Department of Treasury are the oversight agencies for the trusts.

 The Plan's policy in regard to the allocation of invested assets is established and may be amended by the Board.
-The Board's adopted asset allocation policy as of December 31, 2019 is as follows:
+The Board's adopted asset allocation policy as of December 31, 2021 is as follows: